 Students work onsite at an agency or organization, to address a public health issue using the knowledge and skills acquired in core and required program coursework.
 It is an opportunity for students to relate and apply their academic experiences to public health issues.
+Ideally, it builds on or complements the student's area of emphasis.

-The FE is integral to the culminating experience for each MPH program and is typically the final of multiple points that measure mastery of specified competencies [Health Promotion Learning Competencies 1, 3, 4, 8, 9, 10] through their field experience proposal, work products, and Reflective Report.
+The FE is integral to the culminating experience for each MPH program and is typically the final of multiple points that measure mastery of specified competencies [Health Promotion Learning Competencies 1, 3, 4, 8, 9, and 10] through their field experience proposal, work products, and Reflective Report.
+The remaining competencies (2, 5, 6, 7) are assessed during the FE presentation.
 The student must spend a minimum of 200 hours of work in the FE for a total of 6 credits.
 Time spent writing the final report will be in addition to these 200 hours.
 Students may register for all 6 credits in one 10-week term or for 3 credits each across two consecutive terms.